rsdoiel/commonMarkDoc/README.md

 # commonMarkDoc

-This is a JavaScript module for working with CommonMark documents.
+This is a TypeScript module for working with CommonMark documents.
 It assumes that the runtime environment is Deno 2.4.2 or better.

 ## Release Notes

-- version: 0.0.1
+- version: 0.0.2
-- status: concept
+- status: wip
-- released: 2025-07-26
+- released: 2025-07-28

 This is a working proof of concept of a CommonMark document module and processor.